kejunxia/AndroidMvc/documents/sites/Site-MarkDown.md

             public void onClick(View v) {
                 //Use counterController to manage navigation to make navigation testable counterController.goToAdvancedView(v);
-                //Or we can use NavigationController directly though it's harder to unit test on
+                //Or we can use navigationManager directly though it's harder to unit test on
                 //controller level.
                 //example:
                 //navigationManager.navigateTo(v, "LocationB");